 Are you tired of catching every cold and flu that you come in contact with?
 Do you dread the colder weather because you are afraid of getting sick?
 Are you obsessed with disinfecting everything to prevent illness?
-Although viruses and bacteria are the primary cause of illness, your diet and lifestyle may also contribute to how often you get sick and how long it takes to get better.
+Although viruses and bacteria are the primary cause of many illnesses, your diet and lifestyle may also contribute to how often you get sick and how long it takes to get better.
 We thought we would bring you a series on how to boost your immune system with nutrition.

-Protein, carbohydrates, and fat
+Protein, Carbohydrates, and Fat

-Getting the right balance of the macronutrients, protein, carbohydrates and fats may be the first step to helping boost your immune system.
+Getting the right balance of the macronutrients, protein, carbohydrates and fats is the first step to helping boost your immune system.
 Immune cells, like all the cells in the body, are made from protein.
 Therefore, we need adequate protein intakes to make sure we have enough raw materials to make new cells as needed.
 People with malnutrition, especially when they are lacking protein, tend to have a poor immune function.

 Adequate fat, specifically the healthy omega-3 fats in the diet can have an anti-inflammatory effect improving overall immune function.
 The benefits from omega-3s are generally not seen with supplements, but only with omega-3 rich foods such as fish, walnuts, and chia.

 A diet high in sugar or refined carbohydrates, on the other hand, can reduce overall immune function and actually decrease the number of immune cells available to fight infections.
 If you want an immune-boosting diet, make sure you are getting adequate protein daily.
 You should include healthy fats in your diet and limit the number of refined carbohydrates you are consuming.

 Vitamins, Minerals, and Immunity